Butterfly23-hash/Ethiopia_WorldBank_Data_AnalysisExcel-Project-/README.md

 # Ethiopia_WorldBank_Data_AnalysisExcel-Project-
 Analysis of Ethiopia’s key economic indicators from 2010 to 2023 using World Bank data.
-Includes insights on GDP growth, inflation, unemployment, government finances, and trade balance.
+Includes insights on GDP growth, inflation, unemployment, government finances.